ministryofjustice/prepare-a-case/README.md

 ### Start app with mocked backend

-If unspecified, the app will use your local defaultParams-case-service app but you can also use WireMock.
+If unspecified, the app will use your local court-case-service app but you can also use WireMock.

 Start the standalone WireMock server
 ```